wjdix/korma-encrypted/README.md

-# DO NOT USE THIS IS A WIP
 # korma-encrypted

 [![Build Status](https://travis-ci.org/wjdix/korma-encrypted.svg?branch=master)](https://travis-ci.org/wjdix/korma-encrypted)

 Korma-Encrypted provides an extension to Korma to encrypt given database columns.
+Korma-Encrypted should be used cautiously.
+It is being used in production.
+It is only currently tested against Postgres 9.1 and may not work with other databases korma supports.
+Pull-requests to add additional database support are welcome.

 ## Getting Started